-- (1) Represents foreign tax liability payments by Fabrinet on the Named Officer's behalf to satisfy all applicable non-U.S. taxes of such Named Officer for the following calendar years: Mr. Mitchell calendar year 2012; Dr. Gill calendar year 2012; Mr. Ng calendar year 2013.
-Consistent with corporate policy, we pay on behalf of all U.S. citizens who are working on our behalf in Asia on an expatriate basis a tax equalization payment that is intended to put the employee in the same position, from a tax-liability perspective, that he or she would be in if they were still located in the United States. - (2) Represents (i) out-patient medical expenses of \$43,069, (ii) expenses associated with Mr. Mitchell's home office in the United States of \$30,000, (iii) expenses for meals of \$20,449, (iv) charitable donations made on Mr. Mitchell's behalf of \$3,179, (v) membership club dues of \$756, and (vi) other miscellaneous personal benefits of \$3,392. - (3) Represents miscellaneous personal benefits. - (4) Represents miscellaneous personal benefits, including membership dues and subscriptions. - (5) Mr. Kalivas left Fabrinet in March 2014.
-As severance compensation, he received (i) a lump sum cash payment in the amount of \$375,000; (ii) a lump sum cash payment in the amount of \$274,219, which represents 75% of the amount of bonus Mr. Kalivas would have received under the Company's Fiscal 2014 Executive Incentive Plan based on the Company's performance through the third quarter of fiscal 2014; (iii) reimbursement in the amount of \$7,994 for health care insurance premiums under COBRA through March 31, 2015; (iv) reimbursement in the amount of \$12,000 for business expenses incurred by Mr. Kalivas, in accordance with the Company's expense reimbursement policy; (v) accelerated vesting with respect to an aggregate of 11,535 restricted share units; (vi) \$100,000 worth of outplacement services; and (vii) payment of accrued vacation in the amount of \$43,269.
+- (1) Represents additional cash compensation to Dr. Gill and Mr. Ng in the amount of 20% of their respective thencurrent annual base salary, with a tax gross-up, to incentivize them to continue working for us in Thailand and ameliorate the resulting hardships to their families who are located in the United States. - (2) Represents foreign tax liability payments by Fabrinet on the Named Officer's behalf to satisfy all applicable non-U.S. taxes of such Named Officer for the following calendar years: Mr. Mitchell and Dr. Gill-calendar year 2013; Mr. Ng-calendar year 2014.
+Consistent with corporate policy, we pay on behalf of all U.S. citizens who are working on our behalf in Asia on an expatriate basis a tax equalization payment that is intended to put the employee in the same position, from a tax-liability perspective, that he or she would be in if they were still located in the United States. - (3) Represents (i) \$30,000 of expenses associated with Mr. Mitchell's home office in the United States, (ii) \$24,433 of out-patient medical expenses, (iii) \$6,883 of expenses for meals, (iv) \$1,729 of charitable donations made on Mr. Mitchell's behalf, and (v) \$4,512 of other miscellaneous personal benefits. - (4) Represents out-patient medical expenses.

-Grants of Plan-Based Awards in Fiscal 2014
+Grants of Plan-Based Awards in Fiscal 2015

-The following table presents information concerning each grant of an award made to a Named Officer in fiscal 2014 under any plan.
+The following table presents information concerning each grant of an award made to a Named Officer in fiscal 2015 under any plan.